meteor/tutorials/content/blaze/step01.md

 {{#template name="blaze-step01"}}
 # Creating your first app

+> This tutorial uses [Blaze](/blaze), the default frontend rendering library that ships with Meteor.
+This is the recommended choice for beginners.
+If you are a seasoned frontend developer, you can also start with tutorials that demonstrate integration with the two most popular frontend frameworks: [Angular](/tutorials/angular) and [React](/tutorials/react).

 In this tutorial, we are going to create a simple app to manage a 'to do' list and collaborate with others on those tasks.

 To create the app, open your terminal and type: